JoshGao2004/WesternGymMonitor/README.md

 # BROKEN
-# Nitter no longer worksto retrieve RSS feed
+# Nitter no longer works to fetch RSS feed
+# Will fix eventually